Mohibullah-Barakzai/ShadowOps-Lab/README.md

 ---

-# 🚀 Phase 2 – Expansion (1–2 Months)
+## 🚀 Phase 2 – Expansion (1–2 Months)

-Phase 2 expands ShadowOps‑Lab into new offensive and defensive domains while preserving the reproducibility and audit‑friendly rigor established in Phase 1.
-Each capability is paired with replay capsules and cross‑platform validation to ensure clarity, artifact completeness, and reviewer‑proof reproducibility.
+Phase 2 expands ShadowOps Lab into new offensive and defensive domains while preserving the reproducibility and audit‑friendly rigor established in Phase 1.
+Each capability is paired with replay capsules and cross‑platform validation to ensure clarity and artifact integrity.

-## Key Objectives
+### Key Objectives
 - **Supply Chain Attack Simulator**
   Simulate malicious dependency injection in CI/CD pipelines to test detection and response.